RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 It is suitable for traditionally constructed properties with limited extensions built in the last 100 years.

-A home buyers survey tests for high damp readings using a Protimeter.
+A Level 2 survey tests for elevated damp readings using a Protimeter.

 Recommendations for further investigation if the surveyor can’t reach a reasonable conclusion on the current condition.